microsoft/microsoft-ui-xaml/specs/Popup-AdditionalLayoutProperties-Spec.md

 determine which monitor it's being displayed in, which makes it unable to know whether it has enough visual space to open the popup for its secondary commands _below_ its primary commands or whether it should open them above instead.

-This proposed API adds three properties and an event to Popup which will allow apps to specify where it logically desires a popup to be displayed relative to another element, and then respond to where system XAML was able to actually place the popup.
+This new API adds three properties and an event to `Popup` which will allow apps to specify where it logically desires a popup to be displayed relative to another element, and then respond to where system XAML was able to actually place the popup.
 This will allow elements such as `CommandBarFlyout` to be able to rely on system XAML for the placement of their